navidre/new_grokking_to_leetcode/tutorial/README.md

 ### Complexity Analysis:
 - **Time Complexity**: $O(\log n)$ for each insertion due to the heap operations.
 - **Space Complexity**: $O(n)$, where $n$ is the number of elements inserted into the `MedianFinder`.

-### Visualization and Further Details

-To help visualize how the max-heap and min-heap interact, consider drawing a diagram or simulation that shows the heaps' states as numbers are added and how the balances shift between them.
-This can be crucial in understanding how the median adjusts dynamically.

-Would you like to see more such detailed explanations or visualizations for any other data structure or algorithm?